Wellbeing

 But also why not check out the video above to see some useful examples of this in real life situations, by the Disrespect NoBody charity or check out their website for more video content and support on sexting, relationship abuse and porn.

-If this, or a relating issue is affecting you remember you can always speak to your Wellbeing Peer by emailing here4u@arts.ac.uk (please reference your hall in the subject line).
+If this, or a relating issue, is affecting you remember you can always speak to your Hall Committee by emailing here4u@arts.ac.uk (please reference your hall in the subject line).

 Please be reassured that everything you discuss will be dealt with confidentially and sensitively.